 There is another option available if you aren’t using an application that has an integration and you don’t want to create an agent check.
 You can rely on the application or system sending an email instead.
 There are two different ways to use Events via Email, depending mostly on whether the application offers you the ability to customize the format of the email body being sent.

-In the source plain text email, you only have three fields you can control: sender email address, subject, and body.
+In the source plain text email, you only have three fields you can control: sender email address (required), subject (required), and body (optional).

 Note that the subject of the email becomes the title of the event and the body of the email becomes the body of the event.
 Although it looks like a tag appears at the end of the title and body of the event, neither instance are actually tags.
 The sender of the email also appears at the bottom of the event, so be sure to take advantage of that to help identify the sending application.